initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: initKmix Algorithm

-A categorical attribute has two or more categories (values).
-It has been shown that these attribute values can be used to create clusters \cite{Iam,Clusterensemble2005cs........9011H,kModeclusterinitilization1}.
-Following the similar methodology, we will use attribute values of a categorical attribute to create initial partition.
-For example, if an attribute has three attribute values $\alpha$, $\beta$ and $\gamma$, the points can be distributed in the three clusters on the basis of the attribute value ($\alpha$, $\beta$ and $\gamma$).
-Each attribute is used to create initial clusters for one of the runs.
-Khan and Ahmad \cite{kModeclusterinitilization1} use a similar approach to find out initial partition for pure categorical datasets.
-Our approach is different in a sense that they generally use only those attributes which have attribute values equal to or less then the number of desired clusters so that a large number of distinct clustering strings are not created. (a clustering string is a combination of all cluster labels for a data point, see Table \ref{tabensemb}).
-Whereas the proposed approach has no such constraint and all the categorical attributes are used to create initial partition.
-The proposed method is for mixed data which have two kinds of attributes; numeric and categorical.
-It is important that both kinds of attributes should be treated equally.
-As we are taking each numeric attribute for creating initial partition in one of runs of the K-means type clustering algorithm for mixed datasets, each categorical attribute should also be used in one of the runs of the KMCMD algorithm, which is not the case in the approach proposed by Khan and Ahmad (\citeyear{kModeclusterinitilization1}).
+A categorical attribute consists of two or more categorical values.
+It has been shown that these attribute values can be used to create clusters \citep{Iam,Clusterensemble2005cs........9011H,kModeclusterinitilization1}.
+Following a similar methodology, we use the values of a categorical attribute to create an initial partition.
+For example, for an attribute with three attribute values $\alpha$, $\beta$ and $\gamma$, the points can be clustered in the three clusters based on these attribute values; these clusters are then used as initial clusters.
+Each categorical attribute is used to create the initial clusters for one of the runs.
+Khan and Ahmad (\citeyear{kModeclusterinitilization1}) use a similar approach to identify the initial partition for pure categorical datasets.
+They generally only use attributes with values that are equal to or less than the number of desired clusters to prevent a large number of distinct clustering strings from being created (a clustering string is a combination of all cluster labels for a data point, see Table \ref{tabensemb}).
+In contrast, the proposed approach has no such constraint; all the categorical attributes all used to create the initial partition.
+The \textit{initKmix} algorithm is for mixed datasets with two kinds of attributes, numeric and categorical.
+It is important that both types of attributes are treated equally.
+As we use each numeric attribute to create the initial partition in one of the runs of the KMCMD algorithm for mixed datasets, each categorical attribute should also be used in one of the runs of the KMCMD algorithm, which is not the case in the approach proposed by Khan and Ahmad (\citeyear{kModeclusterinitilization1}).

-A KMCMD algorithm is run on the complete mixed dataset with the initial partition created by the categorical attribute to get a clustering result.
-The method for creating clusters by using a K-means-based clustering algorithm for mixed datasets with initial clusters created by using a categorical attribute is presented in Algorithm \ref{Algorithmcategorical}.
+The KMCMD algorithm is run on the complete mixed dataset with the initial partition created by the categorical attribute to yield a clustering result.
+The method for creating clusters using the KMCMD algorithm for mixed datasets with initial partition created using a categorical attribute is presented in Algorithm \ref{Algorithmcategorical}.